liberland/Constitution/Constitution.md

 1) All persons shall be equal before the Law and in rights and responsibilities as far as their personhood is concerned.

-2) Natural personhood shall be singular, indivisible.
+2) Natural personhood shall be singular and indivisible.
 It shall pertain to every human being and other entities of an equal or similar level of sapience where those desire and are capable of expressing their desire to become persons.

 3) The Law shall respect no privileges nor special statuses awarded to persons, natural or otherwise, beyond what is stipulated in this Constitution.